aweary/react-copy-write/README.md

 );
 ```

-In the case of `UserAvatar` it's only using a single field from state, but it's reading the entire state tree and accessing the value as a deeply nested property when it renders.
-The problem with this is that the Consumer component doesn't really know what values your using, so Consumers that read the whole state object will re-render anytime _any_ value changes.
+The `State.Consumer` component expects a render callback as a child, just like the React context consumer it wraps.
+That render callback will be called with the current state.
+The problem with this is that whenever any value in `state` changes, `UserAvatar` will be re-rendered, even though it's only using a single property from a single, nested object.

 ### Using Selectors

-Luckily, this is an easy problem to solve!
-Consumer components let you pass in a selector function, which takes the state tree and returns some slice of it that the consumer cares about.
-Refactor `UserAvatar`, we get:
+To avoid the problem of observing too much state, Consumer components let you pass in a selector function.
+A selector takes the current state and returns only the subset of that state that the Consumer cares about.
+Refactoring `UserAvatar`, we get:

 ```jsx
 const UserAvatar = ({ id }) => (